aylei/kubectl-debug/README.md

 # Roadmap

 `kubectl-debug` has been replaced by kubernetes [ephemeral containers](https://kubernetes.io/docs/concepts/workloads/pods/ephemeral-containers).
-At the time of writing, ephemeral containers are still in alpha (Kubernetes current release is 1.22.4).
-You are required to explicitly enable alpha features (alpha features are not enabled by default).
+At the time of writing, ephemeral containers feature is still in alpha (Kubernetes current release is 1.22.4).
+In Kuberenetes, by default, you are required to explicitly enable alpha features (alpha features are not enabled by default).
 If you are using Azure AKS (and perhaps others) you are not able, nor permitted, to configure kubernetes feature flags and so you will need a solution like the one provided by this github project.

 # Contribute

-I'm currently working on this as a fork of this fine [project](https://github.com/aylei/kubectl-debug).
-I am making several changes and I suspect it'll never be accepted as a PR on that project hence this fork.
 Feel free to open issues and pull requests.
-Any feedback is highly appreciated!
+Any feedback is much appreciated!

 # Acknowledgement

 This project is a fork of [this project](https://github.com/aylei/kubectl-debug) which I think is no longer maintained (hence this fork).
 This project would not be here without the effort of [aylei contributors](https://github.com/aylei/kubectl-debug/graphs/contributors) and [this fork](https://github.com/JamesTGrant/kubectl-debug/graphs/contributors)